 Articles

-Refs and Scrums Posted almost 12 years ago
+Refs and Scrums Posted over 12 years ago

 Refs need to listen to props more.
 When Italy gave New Zealand problems a few years ago, the head of refs said the problem with the scrum that day was my binding.
 I immediately became the most penalised prop at that year’s Six Nations.
 Mr O’Brien was wrong.
 Refs need to be careful.